A New Mountain Every Weekend

 Monday through Thursday I studied the information, as Special Collections was closed to the public on Fridays, and Friday through Sunday I would compile my notes on what I had learned.

-When I finally returned to Nevada, I spent an additional 3 to 4 months reviewing and cataloging what I had learned and laying the foundation for the project.
+When I finally returned to Nevada, I spent an additional 3 to 4 months reviewing and cataloging what I had learned and laying the foundation for this project.

 As an IT professional with many years of experience in the field and having operated my own IT business supporting over 150 business clients, I learned from experience the importance of good documentation.
 Ironically, documentation is the bane of every IT professional.
 It’s boring and tedious, but will absolutely save your ass when things go wrong.

-As I write this text for the Harold G. Dick page of our website, it’s now 2021 and we are preparing for our first crowdfunding round.
+As I write this text for the Harold G. Dick page of our website, it’s now 2021 and we are working on our first crowdfunding campaign.
 Five years of hard work have passed and each day we move closer to realizing our goal.